ibrahimaltay/cost-of-living-scraper/README.md

 ## Cost Of Living Scraper

-*Gets cost of living data for all of the countries in the countries.txt file and exports it to a CSV with today's date.*
+*Gets cost of living data for all of the countries in the countries.txt file and exports it to a CSV file.*